Keyboard Offsite Rig for stage and studio sessions

 System Diagram

 Since my keyboard duties tend to be dynamic, snakes are not a solution.
-I generalized audio and MIDI cables into bundled sets, with separate sets for each external keyboard but not instrument specific.
+I generalized audio and MIDI cables between controllers and racks into bundled sets, with separate sets for each external keyboard but not instrument specific.
 I designed the cable bundles to be 25ft long, for those events with multiple bands which require fast band change in/out.
 With the long cable bundles I just leave the racks offstage and only switch the keyboard in and out.
 This has worked for events like those.

 Of all the stage MIDI systems I have built, these racks are actually the LIGHTEST I have put together.